What is Autocratic Leadership?

 It is a strength because it establishes clear expectations, promotes order and structure, and allows for quick decision-making.

-As a weakness, it can lower morale, impair creativity, and lead to a dependency culture in which success is entirely dependent on one’s own abilities.
+A weakness is that it can lower morale.
+It can also impair creativity.
+This leads to a dependency culture where success relies entirely on one’s own abilities.

 When to use autocratic leadership

-While those who rely on this approach too heavily are often seen as bossy or dictatorial, this level of control can have benefits and be useful in certain situations.
+Some view those who rely on this approach too heavily as bossy or dictatorial.
+Nonetheless, this level of control can have benefits and be useful in certain situations.

-This management style is effective when the work requires precise instructions and very little deviation from established procedures, or when one person has the experience and knowledge to manage most situations quickly and efficiently.
+This management style is effective when the work requires precise instructions.
+It is also effective when there is very little deviation from established procedures.
+This style works well when one person has the experience and knowledge to manage most situations quickly and efficiently.

 Because of the risks, only use an autocratic approach if: